Is SogoTrade legit?

 We think the most important feature is to be regulated by at least one trustworthy authority.

-SogoTrade is regulated in the following countries and provide the following investor protection:
+SogoTrade is regulated in the following countries and provides the following investor protection:

 |Country of regulation:||USA|